redhat-cop/ocp-disconnected-docs/appendix/disconnected-registry-standalone-quay.md

     - These names will be used in the next step.

-7. Mirror OpenShift image to disconnected quay
+7. Mirror OpenShift image to disconnected disk on internet connected host
     ```
     EMAIL=youremail@example.com
     OCP_RELEASE=4.7.3